ShubhangDesai/co-de-sign-workshop/README.md

 `image`: A relative path to an image which will be the hero image.
 ## Jumbotron
+A rectangle of text with a very heavy title.
+Can be used to very effectively emphasize a point.
+Based off of Twitter's Bootstrap Jumbotron: https://v4-alpha.getbootstrap.com/components/jumbotron/.
 ```
 <jumbotron title="{{jumbotronTitle}}" content="{{jumbotronContent}}"></jumbotron>
 ```